Killingworth: Decline

 The concept was to create community interaction, with large parks in the grasslands around the towers and adult social clubs.
 The design did not live up to expectations and the estate started to look and feel like a prison rather than a castle with the introduction of measures to stop anti-social behaviour from youths congregating within the tower instead of in the parks.

 Grating was retrofitted to prevent risk takers sliding down the 100 ft high girders holding up the walkways.
-Cast iron grills were erected to stop transit by over-exuberant youths racing bikes and skateboards along the smooth walkway "racetrack".
+Cast iron grilles were erected to stop transit by over-exuberant youths racing bikes and skateboards along the smooth walkway "racetrack".
 Dogs fouled the walkways, rubbish chutes were blocked, vandals damaged communal bins, stairwells, lifts and multi-storey residential car parks joined the list of problems.
 The Towers were never widely popular and were demolished in 1987.

 The last remaining structure, the walkway to the shops, was eventually demolished as it served no purpose after the Towers' demise, but it stood alone for 10 years until funds were found to bring it down.

 The land is now occupied by two new estates of privately owned homes built by Cussins Homes and Barratt Homes.